boyonglin/google-maps-extension/README.md

     - `en/`: English (default)
     - `zh_TW/`: Chinese (Taiwan)
     - `ja/`: Japanese
-- `dist/`: JavaScript & CSS resources
+- `dist/`: JavaScript resources
     - `popup.js`: JS for the popup window
-    - `popup.css`: CSS for the popup window
     - `background.js`: Event handling and browser interaction
     - `contentScript.js`: Accessing webpage content
-    - `iframe.css`: CSS for the iframe window
     - `inject.js`: Injecting iframe into the webpage
     - `ejectLite.js`: Ejecting iframe from the webpage
     - `checkStatus.js`: Checking the status of the iframe
+- `scss/`: SCSS resources
+    - `popup.scss`: SCSS for the popup window
+    - `iframe.scss`: SCSS for the iframe window
 - `popup.html`: HTML for the popup window
 - `manifest.json`: Configuration file for the extension